 Depending on what needs to be done on any given week, there might be meal preparation, dishes to wash, veggies to pick, pickles to make, salmon to chop up and freeze, a lawn to mow, a giant compost pile to turn over, a rug to vacuum, firewood to stack, or a farm stand to pack up.
 The possibilities are endless.
-We prefer folks to stay at least a week so they can really get a feel for what life here is like...crazy, beautiful, hard, meaningful and delicious!
+We prefer folks to stay at least 2 weeks so they can really get a feel for what life here is like...crazy, beautiful, hard, meaningful and delicious!

 NO smokers please!
 We will consider children or pets, only upon approval.

 Dieser Gastgeber gibt an, dass er dir gern seine Muttersprache beibringt oder selbst eine Sprache lernen möchte.

 Bitte wende dich direkt an ihn, um weitere Auskünfte zu erhalten.